-Resolved, That the persons named as electors in certificate No.1 were the liwful electors of the State of Louisiana, and that their votes are the votes provided by the Constitution of the United States, and should be counted for President and Vice-President.
+Resolved, That the persons named as electors in certificate No 1 were the lawful electors of the State of Louisiana, and that their votes are the votes provided by the Constitution of the United States, and showld be counted for President and Vice-President.

-The decision to be presented to the two houses on their reassembling will be somewhat lon-ger, and give the reasons why the Commission reached its conclusion.
+The decision to be presented to the two houses on their reassembling will be somewhat longer, and give the reasons why the Commission reached its conclusion.

 THE SOUTH CAROLINA CASE.

-The report of the South Carolina Committee will be submitted to the House to-morrow, when Mr. Sayler will move that it be printed and recommitted.
-It will then be held until the Electoral Commission decide the Oregon contest Chamberlain has been called the Bismark of
+The report of the South Carolina Committee will be submitted to the House to-morrow, when committed.
+It will then be held until the Electoral Commission decide the Oregon contest.

+Chamberlain has been called the Bismark of

-South Carolina, - Union Herald, Exactly!
-Like his prototype, he proclaimed peace, when he meant war. mark only in his treachery-in nothing else .-
+South Carolina. - Union Herald.
+Exactly!
+Like his prototype, he proclaimed peace, when he meant war.
+He is like Bismark only in his treachery-in nothing else.-

-The Meekly Union Times.
+The Weekly Union Times.

 R. M. STOKES, Editor.

 UNION, FRIDAY FEBRUARY 28, 1877.
 TERMS OF SUBSCRIPTION.
+Copy, one year, IN ADVANCE, Copies one year, "

 ADVERTISING.

-Each subsequent insertion. - - - - 75 Liberal discount made to merchants and others adver ising for six months or by the year.

-Obituary Notices of ten lines or less, inserted free,
+One square or one inch, first insertion, \$1.00 Each subsequent insertion, 75 Liberal discount made to merchants and others adveising for six months or by the year.
+Obituary Notices of ten lines or less, inserted free, over ten lines, charged as Advertises.

+ments.

-over ten lines, charged as Advertise En 20 per cent additional for advertisaments ordered tation as the best hotel in the up-country.
-BSY" About \$125,000 has been received by the Hampton government, from the 10 per cent.
+20 per cent additional for advertisements ordered not to appear in consecutive issues.

+The Union Hotel still keeps up its repu tation as the best hotel in the up-country.
-1850 ...
-The Union Hotel still keeps up its repu-